eau-claire-energy-cooperative/snmp-to-icinga/README.md

 ### Other Output

-By default the raw SNMP payload data is also sent to Icinga as a string as the _plugin output_ information.
+By default the raw SNMP payload data is also sent to Icinga as a string in the _plugin output_ information.
 You can format this output in a template as well by specifying a `plugin_output` value in the config file.

 Similarly _performance data_ can also be sent by specifying a `performance_data` template.
 Keep in mind that performance data must conform to the [Nagios standard](https://nagios-plugins.org/doc/guidelines.html#PLUGOUTPUT) in order for it to work correctly in Icinga.